shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 kubectl get nodepools default -o yaml
 ```

-However, you may want to create additional NodePools with specific constraints if you have teams that need to deploy workloads that require specific VM attributes.
+You may want to create additional NodePools with specific constraints if you have teams that need to deploy workloads that require specific compute requirements.

-Let's create a new NodePool with specific constraints.
-Run the following command to create a new NodePool.
+Run the following command to create a new NodePool for the dev team.

 ```bash
 kubectl apply -f - <<EOF